Zenomodiff/Python-URL-Shortener/README.md

-# Python-URL-Shortener s
+# Python-URL-Shortener

+import pyshorteners module for the peoject
-orten the URL Faster With python URL SGORTNER
+Shorten the URL Faster With python URL SGORTNER